The king/pharaoh in ancient Egypt had five different titles as:

 In conclusion, a few words must be said concerning the way in which the royal names may be best represented in English.
 The Horus name, Nebty name, and Golden Horus name ought perhaps to be translated; so far as that is possible, at least, for the epithets employed as names are often very obscure in their meaning.
 The prenomen and nomen, on the contrary, must be left in their Egyptian forms, for to replace “King Tuthmosis” with “King Thoth-is-born” would be obviously absurd.

-The question now arises as to how such names should be vocalized, for only in the rarest cases do we know how an old Egyptian name was really pronounced.
+for only in the rarest cases do we know how an old Egyptian name was really pronounced.
 The practice followed by a number of historians and writers is to utilize the names given by the historian of Egypt Manetho (first half of the 3rd century BC), so far as the forms handed down by the excerptors of Manetho are fairly recognizable as transcriptions of the hieroglyphic writing.
 When, however, the Manethonain form is either absent or barely recognizable as an equivalent of the hieroglyphic, a guessed transcription will be found preferable, for example, Horemheb for (Hr-m-hb), where Manetho gives Haramis.